 |Spend the time||outdoors|

-A computer with Internet access is required.
-You can also download "Temperature Blast" from the iPhone or Android market for your smartphone or use the website.
+Internet access is required and you can also download "Temperature Blast" from the iPhone or Android market for your smartphone or use the website.

 |Help scientists learn more about Urban Heat Island effects.|